Sunday, 6 December 2009

 Central London will certainly have known there was a degree of concern being felt about climate change yesterday!
 The noise level - at least where I was marching - was deafening.
-Things are rather different from when I last took part in this sort of thing: not only are participants more vociferous: everyone now seems to need to carry a placard, which makes for
+Things are rather different from when I last took part in this sort of thing: not only are participants more vociferous: everyone now seems to need to carry a placard, which makes for a great pile of rubbish at the end of the day.

 An extraordinary variety of interests combined for the event, Young LibDems walking alongside Socialist Workers; Carmelites rubbing shoulders with the RSPB.
 The general mood seemed one of festival, though with a deeply serious overtone.